 What we have seen put forward by the Tory Government is the biggest assault on devolution since the Scottish Parliament reconvened in 1999.
 It is clear that the Government either do not get Scotland or cannot even be bothered to get it, so let me remind those on the Government Benches that in 1997 more than 75% of Scots voted to establish the Scottish Parliament.
 The Tories at the time were hostile to the establishment of that Scottish Parliament; they were out of step with Scotland.
 Plus ça change.
 Today, the Tories want to strip our Scottish Parliament of its powers.

 Let us myth-bust some of the lies that have been circulated this morning.
 Scotland is not getting 70 new powers.
-The UK Government say that new powers are coming on animal welfare, energy efficiency and land use; has the Secretary of State not heard?
-The Scottish Parliament already has those powers: just last month the Scottish Parliament passed a Bill on animal welfare; last year, the Scottish Parliament passed a Bill on forestry; and energy efficiency was part of the Climate Change (Scotland Bill) in 2009, more than a decade ago.
+The UK Government say that new powers are coming on animal welfare, energy efficiency and land use.
+Has the Secretary of State not heard?
+The Scottish Parliament already has those powers.
+Just last month it passed a Bill on animal welfare; last year it passed a Bill on forestry; and energy efficiency was part of the Climate Change (Scotland Bill) in 2009, more than a decade ago.
 We have these powers.

 The Secretary of State’s proposal will impose what is being called a mutual recognition regime.
 The only recognition here is that it is a plan for a race to the bottom on standards.
 It will mean a reduction in standards in one part of the UK driving down standards elsewhere, even if that is in direct contradiction of the devolved Administrations and their rights and powers.